 Our R&D capabilities and activities are primarily focused on our High Purity Cellulose segment.
 The quality and consistency of our cellulose specialties, together with our R&D capabilities, are important factors in achieving an optimal value for our cellulose specialties products and create a material competitive advantage.
 Our R&D efforts are directed at further developing products and technologies, improving the quality of cellulose fiber grades, improving manufacturing efficiency and environmental controls and reducing fossil fuel consumption.
-We continue to focus our R&D activities to develop and market additional new products and applications.
-We spent \$7 million on R&D during each of the years ended December 31, 2022, 2021 and 2020.
+We also focus our R&D activities on the development and marketing of new products and applications.
+During the years ended December 31, 2023, 2022 and 2021, our R&D spend totaled \$6 million, \$7 million and \$7 million, respectively.